TheProfitPilgrim/mf_research_reports/reports/Report mf_category_analysis.md

 |-----------------------|-----------------------|
 | 5y | 10y |

-* From visual inspection, there does not seem to be any clear trend or relation between AUM and the performance.
+* From visual inspection, there is a decreasing trend for short term periods, implying an inverse relation but for mid term period, this trend goes away.

 * We can also see that as smaller funds with lower AUM disappear as the track record increases which also confirms that *newer funds have a lower AUM*